varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the author: Double check that "backend worker thread" has been introduced at this point.
 ..
 TODO for the author: Consider to remove this image from here and have it only in Section VCL - vcl_backend_fetch
 ..
 TODO for the author: Double check that the available variables are correct and not confusing.
 ..
-TODO for the editor: Sizing the figure over 5% throws error.
-Fix it!

-TODO: To simplify this diagram.
+TODO for the author: To simplify this diagram.

 .. image:: ui/img/cache_fetch.png
    :align: center

-..   :width: 5%
+   :scale: 200%

 The VCL State Machine
 ---------------------